Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

 Although $Q\odot Q$ is invertible under very general conditions, our simulations reveal that the condition number of this matrix can be very large for $p$ close to $n$ due to very small eigenvalues.
 This is problematic, because the estimator can then amplify the error.
 Our next result shows that $Q\odot Q$ is well-conditioned under some conditions if $n > 2p$.
 We will show that this holds for certain random design matrices $X$.

-Suppose for instance that the entries of $X$ are iid standard normal, $X_{ij}\sim \N(0,1)$.
+Suppose for instance that the entries of $X$ are i.i.d.~standard normal, $X_{ij}\sim \N(0,1)$.
 Then, each diagonal entry of $Q = I_n - X(X^\top X)^{-1}X^\top $ is relatively large, of unit order.
 The off-diagonal entries are of order $1/n^{1/2}$.
 When we square the entries, the off-diagonal entries become of order $1/n$, while the diagonal ones are still of unit order.
 Thus, it is possible that the matrix is \emph{diagonally dominant}, so the diagonal entries are larger than the sum of the off-diagonal ones.
 This would ensure well-conditioning.
-We will show rigorously that this is true under some additonal conditions.
+We will show rigorously that this is true under some additional conditions.

-Specifically, we will consider a \emph{high-dimensional asymptotic} setting, where the dimension $n$ and the sample size $p$ are both large.
+Specifically, we will consider a \emph{high-dimensional asymptotic} setting, where the dimension $p$ and the sample size $n$ are both large.
 We assume that they grow proportionally to each other, $n,p \to \infty$ with $p/n\to\gamma>0$.
-This is a modern setting for high-dimensional statistics, and it has many connections to random matrix theory \citep[see e.g.,][]{bai2009spectral, paul2014random, yao2015large}.
+This is a modern setting for high-dimensional statistics, and it has many connections to random matrix theory \citep[see e.g.,][]{bai2010spectral, paul2014random, yao2015large}.

 We will provide bounds on the largest and smallest eigenvalues.
-We can handle correlated designs $X$, where each row is sampled iid from a distribution with covariance matrix $\Gamma$.
+We can handle correlated designs $X$, where each row is sampled i.i.d.~from a distribution with $p\times p$ covariance matrix $\Gamma$.
 Let $\Gamma^{1/2}$ be the symmetric square root of $\Gamma$.